How will I study?

 Application and interview

-A100 applicants invited for interview will be given a tour of the School.
+A100 and A108 applicants invited for interview will be given a tour of the School.
 Tours also take place during the University-wide open days, where you can talk to representatives and students from the School – for details, please see www.nottingham.ac.uk/opendays

 The A101 course also runs regular open days, email firstname.lastname@example.org for more information.